Tags

 Tightly roll the long side of the rectangle toward you, pinching the ends to seal.
 For detailed instructions on how to form a loaf, click here and scroll through the instructions.

 Combine the egg white and water to make an egg wash.
-Brush the top of the risen loaves with the egg wash, and sprinkle with a little more oats.
-Bake at 375 for 40 minutes, or until crust is a deep brown, and loaf sounds hallow when tapped.
+Brush the top of the risen loaves with the egg wash before sprinkling with a few more oats.
+Bake at 375° F for 35-40 minutes, or until crust is a deep brown, and loaf sounds hallow when tapped.

 Immediately remove loaves from the pans and allow to cool completely on a wire rack before slicing.

-But since the bread was still warm and sliced, I thought it only proper to toast it and spread a little cinnamon honey butter on top.
+But since the bread was still warm and sliced, I thought it only proper to toast it and have a little snack.
 When life hands you lemons make lemonade, right?
 So when your house full of bread-hounds eats a loaf of fresh bread in 10 seconds flat, why not have a little toast?

 Feel free to use that one.
 It’s going to be a classic.